-In Part II of our schema markup series, we show you how to implement schema to increase conversions for your hospital, clinic, or practice.
+Here's how to implement schema in order to increase conversions for your hospital, clinic, or practice.

-In Part I of our series on schema markup, I discussed the general ins and outs of markup language and how it can be used to improve search engine optimization (SEO).
+In the previous post on schema markup, I discussed the general ins and outs of markup language and how it can be used to improve search engine optimization (SEO).
 Here in Part II, I’ll elaborate on the specific types of schema markup that hospitals, clinics, or independent practitioners can use on their websites to support their marketing goals.
 Read on for a breakdown of the most common types of markup and how they can help your organization:

 Organization schema markup tells Google to attach certain information, links, or images to your medical brand.
 You can specify identifiers like your logo, social profiles, and corporate contact information, which will populate into Google’s Knowledge Graph entry at the top of the search results page.
 With organization schema, users can quickly identify the services you offer without having to scroll through multiple pages.